DomtronVox/StaticFarmSite/src/documents/sub_pages/so-why-do-you-want-goats.md

 ---
 title: so why DO you want goats?
-navTitle: just for newbies
+navTitle: so why DO you want goats?
 navNest: Nigerian Dwarf Goats
-navPriority: '1'
+navPriority: '5'
 collection: SubPage
 layout: default.html
 ---